tap5136/ci-cd-lab/README.md

 ```

-Now push your workflow to the remote repository:
+Now push your workflow to the remote repository.
+In Terminal:
 ```
-git checkout master
-git pull
 git add .
 git commit -m "test workflow"
 git push